Extending — Add a new tool or a new judge

 python3 scripts/audit-cohort-symmetry.py

-Your tool now appears in FINAL-REPORT-*.md, cross-task-stats.json, and the landing page (which reads cross-task-stats.json as inline JSON).
+Your tool now appears in results/<task>/final-report.md (per-tool weighted-mean ranking with σ decomposition) and the landing page bench-data block.

 6. Write the tool profile

-Add docs/tools/<yourtool>.md following the template in this folder.
+Add docs/tools/<yourtool>.md following the existing per-tool profiles.
 Sections: Upstream, Performance, Mechanism, How this benchmark invoked it, What actually happened in the transcripts (per task), Why it ranked where it did, Strengths & failure modes, References.
 Keep it transcript-grounded.

 Add a new judge

-Judges are OpenCode CLI sessions (or Claude Code for opus) that receive a fully-inlined prompt and return structured JSON scores.
+Judges are OpenCode CLI sessions (for grok420, glm51, mimo25pro), Claude Code sessions (for opus), or direct /v1/responses HTTP calls (for gpt54pro).
+They receive a fully-inlined prompt and return structured JSON scores.
 No tool access, no retrieval, no internet.

 1. Copy the closest existing judge